eppmc/eppmc.github.io/index.md

       </div>
       <div class="col-sm-9">
         <h3>Competitor Selection</h3>
-        Researchers can apply to participate in the challenge if they (a) have experience in machine learning and/or artificial intelligence, and (b) are currently affiliated with an academic institution (e.g., a university or college).<br><br>12 applicants will be chosen to participate in the challenge, and these competitors will receive a small stipend at the end of the challenge.
+        Researchers can apply to participate in the challenge if they (a) have significant experience in machine learning, and (b) are currently affiliated with an academic institution.<br><br>12 applicants will be chosen to participate in the challenge, and these competitors will receive a small stipend at the end of the challenge.
       </div>
     </div>
     <div class="col-sm-12">